andrew-lundy/hacking-with-swift/README.md

 # hacking-with-swift
 My 39 projects from the Hacking with Swift Tutorials (20/39).

-I am working on these projects and aim to have them done by the end of October, 2019.

 39 different projects from the Hacking with Swift website. https://www.hackingwithswift.com/read/